 Neil Armstrong was always, first and foremost, an airplane guy.
-In an aviation career spanning more than six decades, the Apollo 11 commander, who died August 25 at the age of 82, spent only eight years as an astronaut.
+In an aviation career spanning more than six decades, the Apollo 11 commander, who died on August 25, 2012, at the age of 82, spent only eight years as an astronaut.
 The rest of the time he was a naval aviator, test pilot, bureaucrat, professor, aerospace executive, and consultant.

 The public’s focus on his 21 hours on the moon in 1969 seemed to puzzle Armstrong, although of course it shouldn’t have.
 He will forever be known as our first extraterrestrial explorer, whether he saw himself that way or not.
 In 2005, he lamented to 60 Minutes interviewer Ed Bradley, “I guess we all like to be recognized not for one piece of fireworks, but for the ledger of our daily work.”